 - Fields of Study

 So, let’s say your company provides a SaaS that does social monitoring for brands.
 In this case, you are aware that your target audience includes CMOs (Chief Marketing Officers) and Social Media Managers.
-Therefore, you add that to the segmentation in your LinkedIn ad campaign and you’ll be able to sift through all possible buyers.
+Therefore, you add that to the segmentation in your LinkedIn ad marketing campaign and you’ll be able to sift through all possible leads and clients.

-Using LinkedIn’s highly advanced segmentation makes your CPL (Cost Per Lead) a lot lower, because you’re aiming at exactly the type of user that would subscribe to your service.
+Using LinkedIn’s highly advanced segmentation makes your CPL (Cost Per Lead) a lot lower, because you’re aiming at exactly the type of paid lead that would subscribe to your service.

-Your goal might be newsletter subscriptions, purchases, anything that matters for your business: using LinkedIn, you’ll get to those users.
-Harnessing the power of this platform can make a whole lot of difference to your business.
+Your goal might be generating more leads, content awareness, purchases, anything that matters for your business: using LinkedIn, you’ll get to those users.
+Harnessing the power of this social network can make a whole lot of difference to your business.

-2 – What are the services of a LinkedIn ads agency?
+2 – What are the services of a LinkedIn marketing agency?

 LinkedIn advertising services imply several “layers” of work that are interconnected.
 In this section, you’ll find out about what a LinkedIn advertising agency offers and what you should expect from this partnership.
 And it all starts with…